Skip to main content Skip to footer

 *the phrase ‘typical rural Ontario vernacular architecture’ refers to the three prominent styles of rural architecture used to build homes in 19th century Ontario, including ‘the Suburban Villa’, ’the Small Gothic Cottage’, and ‘the Cheap Farmhouse’.

-The Whitevale Heritage Conservation District Guide outlines:
+The Whitevale Heritage Conservation District Guide, June 1990 outlines:

 • the objectives for creation of the Conservation District